AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Conclusion

 \section{Conclusion}

 We propose and implement \oursystem, a novel system for revealing contextual information in Android app behaviors by API-level audit logs.
-With the results of \oursystem, the malice within real-world apps can be identified by the analysts.
-With the combination of the results of \oursystem and the existing graph structure, FlowDroid and IccTA achieve 94.87\% and 100\% of precision and recall respectively on our micro-benchmarks.
-Meanwhile, \oursystem incurs negligible performance overhead on the Android device.
+We design a divide and conquer strategy that uses call stack information at runtime to position each log point individually and guide the path exploration.
+The experimental results on micro-benchmarks and real-world apps validate the precision and effectiveness of the log matching and the contextual reveal.
+The matched paths of \oursystem help security analysts identify the maliciousness within real-world apps.
+Meanwhile, \oursystem incurs negligible performance overhead (1.98\% on average) on the Android device.